With famine looming, aid group halts food delivery in Gaza after Israeli strike kills 7 workers

 “The escalating risks associated with aid delivery leave us with no choice,” it said in a statement.

-Jamie McGoldrick, the United Nations humanitarian coordinator for the Palestinian territories, said the strike was “not an isolated incident,” noting that around 200 humanitarian workers have been killed in the war.
+Jamie McGoldrick, the United Nations humanitarian coordinator for the Palestinian territories, said the strikes were “not an isolated incident.”
+The U.N. says more than 180 humanitarian workers have been killed in the war.

 “This is nearly three times the death toll recorded in any single conflict in a year,” he said.